ibexa/documentation-developer/docs/search/aggregation_reference/productpricerange_aggregation.md

 ## Arguments

 - `name` - name of the Aggregation
-- `currencyCode` - code of the currency to get the price in
+- `currencyCode` - currency code of the price
 - `ranges` - array of Range objects that define the borders of the specific range sets

 ## Example